quarto-dev/quarto-web/README.md

 When in the root of the project, you can run `pipenv shell` to activate the virtual environment associated with the project.
 Any `quarto` command should then use the correct python environment.
 You can also run `pipenv run quarto ...` to run the `quarto` command in the virtual environment without activating it.

 Inside VSCODE, The Python extension should find the same Python version (e.g. Python > Select Interpreter) which Quarto Preview uses.
+As this extension integrates also in the terminal, it should use the same Python version in the terminal as well without needing to use `pipenv shell` or `pipenv run`.

 If you are adding a new document that may use a new package, follow these steps: